berkturetken/Social-Networking-Application/README.md

 # Social Networking Application

-CS408 - Computer Networks - Fall 2019

-Course Project: Social Networking Application
+The course project of Computer Networks (CS408)